 We always have some special one-off beers, special casks that we have on tap.
 The rock, paper, scissors competition [on Friday, June 9] is really funny.
 That’s something that everyone can participate in although some people swear that there’s skill to it.
 Then Saturday, we’re going to have a great lineup of local musicians performing at the brewery.
 We’ll have a stage set-up outside in the parking lot, there’ll be a lot of activities.
 It’s just a giant celebration.
 I’m sometimes personally bad about sitting back and celebrating everything that we’ve achieved, and I try to force myself at our anniversary party to just go out and have fun and enjoy our beers and our events the way everybody else visiting the brewery is.

-We’re not talking a whole lot about that yet just because we’re still a little ways off on that but hopefully we’ll be breaking ground in the next few months and it’ll be open sometime during 2018.
-It’ll be a restaurant and a really nice outdoor biergarten area.
+We’re not talking a whole lot about that yet just because we’re still a way off; hopefully, we’ll be breaking ground in the next few months and it’ll be open sometime during 2018.
+It’ll be a restaurant and a really nice outdoor Biergarten area.

 Where do you see craft beer in Houston going?